thehackersbrain/passcraft/README.md

 ## Todo
 - [ ] Convert all the inputs taken from user to lowercase before doing anything else.
+- [ ] Create a banner with some cool effect or with unique approach.
+- [ ] Create a library to munge ( convert into leet) the wordlist either the generated one or specified one.

 ## Author